etsangsplk/hashgraph-ledger/README.md

 It is planned to integrate the issuance of these kind of shares into a blockchain network.
 The technology base has not been decided yet.

-Stefan Corporation is registering the public JWT claim name `shares` to store the amount of shares held by the subscriber according to https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#rfc.section.4.2
+Stefan Corporation is registering the JWT claim name `shares` to store the amount of shares held by the subscriber with the IETF.
-Once approved, a detailed specification will be published in English and Japanese.

 The code in this repository contains tools to issue, validate and trade company shares (kabushiki).